bespinian/serverless-workshop/README.md

 ### Clone this repo

-Next you will need this repo on you own machine.
+Next you will need this repo on your own machine.
 Run `git clone https://github.com/bespinian/serverless-workshop.git` to clone this repo with all its steps

 ### Test your AWS login